ThomasKeast/host-manager/README.md

 # Windows 10 host-manager
-PowerShell hosts file manager for Windows Operating systems that have PowerShell operational.
+Light, simple Windows 10 PowerShell hosts file manager.

+You will typically need write permissions to this file if you are a standard user.

+Standard path: `C:\Windows\System32\drivers\etc`

 # Usage

+Devoping a website?
+Need to connect to an IP address?

+The Windows 10 host file manage allows you to add an IP address along with a URL to add to the hosts file.

+This small, light tool will ask you if you want to run a live window, where a private incogneto Google Chrome browser will start with the URL you are tying to visit.

+Once you are done testing, debugging, devloping, simply press the Enter key on the PowerShell script to exit.

+The script will go off and comment out the adjustment it made all for you.

+# Installation

 Clone the GitHub project and run it with PowerShell.

 It will ask you for:
 - The IP address
 - Domain name

-After supplying the information, it will go and add that new host file line into your Windows hosts file and offer to run a testing window.

-The testing window will boot an incognito Google Chrome window along with the URL you wish to visit.

-After you're done, press 'Enter' on the PowerShell session and it will remove and then re-add the latest host file entry commented out for later use.

 # Dev Notes / Plans